ITFRESEN Track order Free Shipping

 Store your lavta in its soft case at 45–55% relative humidity.
 Wooden instruments respond poorly to dry winter air — a room humidifier is a worthwhile investment, particularly for instruments with electronics fitted.
 Wipe the body and neck with a soft dry cloth after each playing session, and avoid getting moisture near the pickup output jack.
 Check string condition regularly and replace strings when tone becomes dull or intonation difficult to stabilize.
 Inspect the pickup cable and output jack periodically — a quick test with a 1/4″ instrument cable will reveal connection issues before a performance.

-What is the string configuration?
+What is the Turkish Lavta?